foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

 4. FreeRTOS-based runtime environment can be loaded automatically.
 Wait for WiFi initialization and connection establishment (30 seconds or less) until the "WiFi connected" message is shown in the terminal emulator.
-"Network is ok" will be shown after the certificate files cert.crt, privateKey.pem and rootCA.crt are validated.
+"Network is ok" is shown after the certificate files cert.crt, privateKey.pem, and rootCA.crt are validated.
 The information in "reported": {} is the state of the EMSK-based smart home node.
 "Updated Accepted !!" means the connection works between the smart home node and AWS IoT cloud.